userbot8895/HUB-Plus/guides/Porting_Modules_from_Paperplane.md

-# How to port modules from NunoBot/Paperplane to HyperUBot
+# How to port modules from Paperplane (and userbots based on it) to HyperUBot
 This guide has multiple chapters with example modules.
 ## Basic module
 <table>